danbev/learning-crypto/notes/sigstore.md

 software-signing equivalent to `Let's Encrypt`.
 It is not just one tool but a collection of tools namely; `fulico`, `rekor`, and `cosign`.

-With sigstore we don't have to manage private keys, and it makes it simpler to handle revocation.
+With sigstore we don't have to manage keys, and it makes it simpler to handle revocation.

 ### Installation
 ```console